 I get asked quite a bit how I label wires on boats and finally got around to an answer.
-Technically this is not how we do it.
-We use Professional print on heat shrink label machines I startedout using this technique, and over the years have tried lots of rather expensive commercial options.
-The commercial machines are expensive and the labels or print-on shrink tube which is insanely expensive.
-Over the years we at Compass Marine Inc., have tried everything from electrician specific tools, costing as much as $800.00 to the cheap Brother P-touches, the same ones you’ll see here.
-While we do use professionallabel printing tools these days they are expensive.
+Technically, this is not how we do it.
+We use Professional print on heat shrink label machines.
+I started out using this technique, and over the years have tried lots of rather expensive commercial options from just about every brand.
+The commercial machines are expensive, fragile and the labels or print-on shrink tube is insanely expensive.
+Over the years at Compass Marine Inc., we have tried everything from electrician specific tools, costing as much as $800.00 to the cheap Brother P-touches, the same ones you’ll see here.
+While we do use professional label printing tools they are expensive and not typically something a DIY boater will spring for.
+The machine that’s held up best for us are the Rhino 5200’s.
+Here’s one of them…

 I’ve found that a simple Brother P-Touch label maker from Staples works wonders, providing you use the right tape.
 These label makers often go on-sale for $9.99 to $20.00.
 Even for the one pictured, I paid just $19.99 plus the TZe tape.
 Using a P-Touch is not however without some tricks and techniques, which I will explain.